MediciHouse07/Learning_Records/bilkent_inter_micro.md

 # Lecture 9

+2023/04/22

+1500<->End

+- partial derivative of u with respect to x
+- how to show that they represent the same information
+- H function to make a transformation
+- partial d H/ partial d U >0 , if it is true, then it is postive monotune transformation of U
+- normally we assume U is positive
+- partial H / partial u times partial u times partial x
+- understand MRS, why a monotone transformation of MRS makes sense, because MRS is equal to delta y/ delta x
+- Definition in book for utility to be quasi concave
+- diminishing MU doesn't mean quasi concave, thus it doesn't mean MRS diminishing
+- check indifference curve, check definition of quasi concave utility, check MRS and transformation H

 2023/04/22 quick refresh

 - MRS=MU/MU is from implicity function therom, d constant = 0 think about y=5 and dy